drug-design/course/docs/chapters/structure-activity-relationships-case-studies.md

 *[Inhibitor]: Chemical substance that blocks or suppress the activity of a given enzyme.
 *[Inhibitors]: Chemical substance that blocks or suppress the activity of a given enzyme.

-Iressa and Tarceva are examples of inhibitors of the EGF-R protein kinase.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships-case-studies/amino-4-quinazoline-inhibitors-iressa-tarceva-a58752f8'><i class='fa fa-play' aria-hidden='true'></i></button>Iressa and Tarceva are examples of inhibitors of the EGF-R protein kinase.
 They share the same 4-amino-quinazoline scaffold.
 *[inhibitor]: Chemical substance that blocks or suppress the activity of a given enzyme.
 *[inhibitors]: Chemical substance that blocks or suppress the activity of a given enzyme.